illandril/FoundryVTT-token-tooltips/README.md

 For the custom tooltip values, the icon name is the name of the Font Awesome icon you want to show.
 You can search for icons [on the Font Awesome website](https://fontawesome.com/icons).
 Note that not all Font Awesome icons are available (FoundryVTT itself is in control over which icons are available, not this module - this module is just using the icons that are shipped with FoundryVTT).

+# Credits
+Thanks to tonishi for the Japanese localization.